 Titans Player Roster | Tennessee Titans - TennesseeTitans.com

 PRO: The Titans selected David Long Jr. in the sixth round of the 2019 NFL Draft.
-The 5-foot-11-inch, 227-pound defender possesses tremendous speed for the position, displays grit and toughness and has a knack for finding the ball carrier.
+As a rookie, he contributed on special teams and as a reserve at inside linebacker, recording his first career start during the playoffs.
+The 5-foot-11-inch, 227-pound defender possesses tremendous speed for the position, displays grit and toughness, and has a knack for finding the ball carrier.
 At West Virginia, he was a three-year starter and amassed 252 career tackles, 14 sacks and 40 tackles for loss.
 The 2018 Big 12 Defensive Player of the Year led the Mountaineers in tackles during his final collegiate campaign.

-• As a junior in 2018, Long Jr. was selected Big 12 Defensive Player of the Year by the coaches and the Associated Press.
+• As a junior at West Virginia in 2018, he was selected Big 12 Defensive Player of the Year by the coaches and the Associated Press.
 He also received second-team All-America honors by the Associated Press and first-team All-Big 12 accolades by the Associated Press.

 • David's father, David Sr., is a former professional boxer who went 12-5-2 as a heavyweight.
 He once fought future world champ Deontay Wilder.